 In addition, being a relatively mature betting markets, the props available on soccer are almost endless.
 Form our experience, some of the most popular and reliable betting props are as follows-

 - Over/Under goals, typically either 1.5 or most commonly 2.5. goals.
 These make up a lot of our platinum level bets as they can produce the highest ROI over time.
-You need to know your teams and which games are likely to have at least 3 goals scored (over) or which games are likely to be a defensive masterclass (under).
-Just as in the big American sports, the quality of the defense and attack in contrast to the opposition, the motivation riding on the game and other factors need to be considered to judge these bets properly.
+You need to know your teams.
+Which games are likely to have at least 3 goals scored (over)?
+Which games are likely to be a defensive masterclass (under)?
+Just as in the big American sports, the quality of the defense and attack in contrast to the opposition, the motivation riding on the game and other factors are important to judge these bets properly.

-- Anytime goal scorer makes up a lot of our gold level bets.
+- Anytime goalscorer makes up a lot of our gold-level bets.
 The odds are normally attractive enough if you know your players well enough.
-Taking a 2022 just ended season example, Sadio Mane was often a good anytime scorer bet for Liverpool given his odds and hit rates.
-In contrast, Liverpool’s ultimate strike weapon Mo Salah was generally overpriced, so we would rarely bet on him.
+In the 2022 season just-ended season , Sadio Mane was normally a good anytime scorer bet for Liverpool, given his odds and strike rates.
+In contrast, Liverpool’s ultimate strike weapon Mo Salah was too expensive (in poor lines), so we would rarely bet on him.

-- Half time results (especially draws in an expected tight game) can be a good bet
+- Half time results (especially draws in an expected tight game) are often a good bet

-- Half time/Full time result can be a good bet where you have a clear favorite in mind, and want to increase the winnings from a straight moneyline bet on the final score
+- Half-time/Full-time result may be a good bet where you have a clear favorite in mind.
+You can increase the winnings from just a straight moneyline bet on the final score

 - Parlays can make sense similar to the half time/full time above when you combine 2 clear favorites to enhance moneyline odds.
 In general, we do NOT advocate parlays as a mainstream part of your betting strategy